The First Two Years

 - As a rule, only graduate students who have completed field work may apply to teach Junior/Senior Tutorials in Social Anthropology.

-- Students in their third and fourth years have priority for teaching fellowship appointments.
+- Students in their third and fourth years who have elected priority status have priority for teaching fellowship appointments.

 - Students may contact the graduate program administrator to address any questions and/or issues relating to the advising process.

-The student shall meet with their advisor(s) on a regular basis—at minimum, the beginning of each term of residence prior to completing enrollment.
-The student shall also meet with their advisory committee at least once during each of the first two years of residence, generally before or during the first week of classes in the fall term.
+The student shall meet with their advisor(s) on a regular basis—at minimum, the beginning, middle, and end of each term of residence.
+The student shall also meet with their advisory committee at least once per semester during each of the first two years of residence, generally before or during the first week of classes in the fall term.

 Upon admission to the PhD program in Social Anthropology, each student is assigned a primary advisor and a secondary advisor, based on a preliminary assessment of mutual interests.
 After the first year, in consultation with faculty, the student may select a permanent advisor, either the person to whom they were assigned when they entered, or another faculty member whose interests more closely match those of the student.

-In the absence of faculty advisors/advisors on leave, students should consult with the Director of Graduate Studies (DGS); in such instances the DGS serves as the student’s acting advisor.
+In the absence of faculty advisors/advisors on leave, students should consult with the Director of Graduate Studies (DGS).
 A new advisor may be appointed by the DGS on the initiative of either the student or the advisor at any time in the course of study.
 If the DGS is the advisor being changed, the director of the Social Anthropology program will step in to oversee the process.

 Students should schedule meetings with their advisor(s) at least once per term – more often is very strongly encouraged – to discuss their programs and to work out a plan of study.
 Students should also keep their advisors informed about their progress while in the field.